elevate0123/CSE/IGNOU MSO/SY/SY MSOE 04 Urban Sociology.md

     4.  **Indian Context/Example:** Apply the concept to a specific Indian reality.
     5.  **Conclusion:** Summarize your analysis.

-This completes Part 1.
-Please review this strategic plan.
-Once you confirm your satisfaction, we can discuss any modifications, and then I will proceed to Part 2 by creating a sample note on a Tier 1 topic: **"The Chicago School and the Ecological Approach."**

 ---
 ---
 ---

 ### **1. Detailed Thematic Plan with Syllabus Mapping (MSOE-004) - Revised & Verified**